 Be that as it may

-While my cartomantic student tribe is gathering now its poetic spirit, I found myself immersed into having to finish an academic essay on nature poet Gary Snyder and the shamanic beat.
-The paper was sent to the reviewers last night at 00.00, on the clock.
+While thinking about how I use dead poets all the time, I found myself immersed into finishing an academic essay on nature poet Gary Snyder and his shamanic beat.
+The paper was sent to the reviewers at 00.00 on the clock.

-Today I had to prepare for oral exams in two days.
+Today I also had to prepare for oral exams this week.
 One of the projects is about William Blake, another about oracular literature from the time the Romans hit the Druids in England, and the third about the mythopoeic idea of the triple goddess in contemporary liturgy.

-As I was imparting some wisdom of my own in the form of giving an example of what to make of cards and dead poets – I can’t share it here, as that wouldn’t be fair to the cauldron in the private room where we brew some very specific magic – I did find myself sharing freely on social media a post that popped into my space on literary witches, a new comic by Horan and Kataiskala, referencing female poets.
+As I was imparting some wisdom of my own in the form of giving examples of what to make of cards and dead poets, I found an interesting post that popped into my space on literary witches, a comic by Horan and Kataiskala referencing female poets.

 Synchronous events such as these make me grasp the definition of ‘poet’ by way of observing how words jump in and out of the magical flow of life.
 Magic is our constant.
 What poets do is tap into this flow; stick their heads into it, and then shout back at us: ‘Hey, heed attention.
 You’re not dead yet.
 What do you spend your time on?
 I’m seeing that you’re not here, in the flow.
 I’m seeing that you’re wasting your time.’